The address of the club is:-

 on the Halifax Bridge Club website.
 See Lesson Materials.

-(Last season's results and full fixtures are at League results 2013-14.
+Last season's results and full fixtures are at League results 2013-14.
 League tables are in Links.
-In the Yorkshire League section you'll also find details of earlier home deals.)

 We're putting committee minutes online now once they've been agreed.
 Find them under 'Information', 'Committee minutes'.
 They're confidential to members so you will need to know the procedure for entering user name and password to access them.
 Check with Grant or email Alan McDonald for help.